danipenaperez/laurbeframework/README.md

 Public Repo of laurbeframework

 # Directories
 /bin: you will find all laurbe runtime files
 /src: source code files and scripts
 /demos: Some demos using current version
 /docs: Mkdocs site .md (files)

+# Branch
+It is only main branch, and created tags from this branch.

 # HOW TO DEVELOP NEW FEATURES
 1. Run ./development-server.sh will serve /bin and /demos at http://localhost:8888/bin http://localhost:8888/demos